emmanuel1-byte/click-shortener/readme.md

 ### 4. Set up the database

 Make sure your database (PostgreSQL/MySQL) is set up and configured.
+Make sure your database (PostgreSQL/MySQL) is set up and configured.

 ### 5. Start the application